-We humbly believe the Storybook+ Player provides a superior learning experience for students and easier development endeavor for faculty.
+We humbly believe the Storybook+ Player provides a superior learning experience for students and an easier development experience for faculty.
 It has many benefits and features that an ordinary .pptx file or video recording do not.
 Below are a few of note:

-- Students can leave presentations, return later and resume where they left off
+- Students can leave presentations and return to them later, resuming where they left off

-- Works on all devices, browsers, and operating systems
+- Storybook works on all devices, browsers, and operating systems

 - Content can be chunked and organized in the table of contents

-- During revision faculty can update selective parts of the presentation without a need to reproduce the entire presentation
+- During course revision, faculty can update specific parts of a presentation without reproducing the entire presentation

-There are slide templates that can be used for creating and organizing your presentation.
-They all align with the different types of media content that the Storybook Player supports.
+Various slide templates can be used to create and organize your presentation.
+They all align with the different types of media content that the Storybook+ Player supports.

-You can access the slide templates by clicking the down chevron next to the New Slide button in the top of the application window.
+You can access the slide templates by clicking the down arrow next to the New Slide button at the top of the application window.

-Self-assessment questions for students to test their knowledge.
-There are multiple types and can provide unique feedback based upon the answer entered.
+Multiple types of self-assessment questions are available for students to test their knowledge.
+You can also provide unique feedback based on the answer that was entered.

 Follow the best practices below when making your content.
 Additionally, check out our resource page on Narrated Presentation Best Practices for useful information on crafting a presentation.

 All slides must have a title.
-This is required for the Storybook player table of contents.
+Titles are required for the Storybook+ Player table of contents.
 Slide titles also need to be unique and meaningful.
 For example, avoid the same title with “part #” appended to the end.

-Please provide a source for any images used.
-We’ll make sure your images are properly cited in your presentation or if needed find high-quality replacement images.
+Please provide a source for any images that you use.
+We’ll make sure your images are properly cited in your presentation or, if needed, find high-quality replacement images.

-If you leverage any self-assessment questions make sure to provide feedback for each answer.
+If you use any self-assessment questions, make sure to provide feedback for each answer.
 Feedback is critical to the student learning experience.

 Published on October 27, 2022 at 1:28:09 pm CDT.
 Last modified on February 07, 2023 at 11:35:18 am CST.